FITOLOPEUNSOIX/iaml-labs/README.md

 # Introductory Applied Machine Learning (INFR10069/11152/11182)

+**Finance Technology and Policy students please note**:

+We recommend that you use [Notable](https://noteable.edina.ac.uk/) to run these labs.
+Please follow the [Notable instructions](./README-notable.md)

 These instructions are written for set up on DICE / a Unix environment.

 **Distance learners please note**: